 ‘Populism, Technocracy and the Critique of Party Democracy’ (co-authored with Chris Bickerton), Oxford Handbook on Populism (C. Mudde, P. Taggart and R. Kaltwasser eds.)
 2018.

 ‘Party Democracy, Between Populism and Technocracy’ (co-authored with Christopher Bickerton), Next European Democracy: The Battle to Change Europe, Milano: Feltrinelli, 2016.

 ‘Religious Truth and Democratic Freedom.
-A Critique of the Religious Discourse of Anti-Relativism’, Beyond Post-Secularism: Political Religion, Legal Pluralism and Democratic Constitutionalism, (J. Cohen and C. Laborde eds.), Columbia University Press, 2015.
+A Critique of the Religious Discourse of Anti-Relativism’, Religion, Secularism and Constitutional Democracy (J. Cohen and C. Laborde eds.), Columbia University Press, 2015.

 'Claude Lefort: Democracy as the Empty Place of Power', Thinking Radical Democracy: The Return to Politics in Post-War France (M. Breaugh ed.), University of Toronto Press, 2015.

 ‘Lefort, Claude’, The Encyclopedia of Political Thought, Wiley Blackwell, 2011.

 'Is Truth Safe for Democracy?
 On Sophia Rosenfeld's Democracy and Truth', Contemporary Political Theory, forthcoming.

 ‘Between Reason and Will: On Christopher Meckstroth’s The Struggle for Democracy’, European Journal of Political Theory, 16:4, 2017.